-Labyrinth Books and the Princeton Public Library invite you to a presentation by the renowned photographer Emmet Gowin of his photographic study of the land that served as the main testing site for American nuclear devices for four decades
+Renowned photographer Emmet Gowin gives a presentation about his photographic study of the land that served as the main testing site for American nuclear devices for four decades.

 Presented in partnership with Labyrinth Books and Princeton University Press.